 I watched the Japanese clients while Fred spoke.
 It was soon clear to me that they were beginning to show – subtly, non-verbally – disdain and contempt.
 When they began leaving, Fred was effusive to the nth degree.
 As he neatly bundled up brochures and specifications, he handed them over ceremoniously, and bowed deeply, again and again, as they left the stand.

-I followed them a little way.
+I followed Fred’s customers a little way.
 Sure enough, once out of range, they expressed open contempt and scorn for Fred.
 Why?
-Putting myself in their shoes, the reason surely was that they saw Fred behaving as a mock-Japanese, a phony.
-The deep bows were, I thought, the last straw that may have strengthened any prejudices these Japanese held, about Americans as insincere.
+Putting myself in their shoes, the reason surely was that they saw Fred behaving as a mock-Japanese – a phony.
+The deep bows were, I thought, the final straw that may have strengthened any prejudices these Japanese held about Americans being insincere.

 Fred was a good example of the American (or Australian) gone native.
 His case showed that there are limits to culture learning – it can distort or boomerang maladaptively.
 Fred needed more feedback of the kind I had offered him five years earlier, although I had only got a glimpse then of his counter-productive communication style.

 Very likely, when he behaved in his “posh” Japanese manner, he was imitating some high-class Japanese gentleman he had once seen in an extremely formal and public situation.
 A situation where such behavior would have been acceptable and not appear ludicrous.
 Fred had never learnt this contextual or situational limit.
 He either truly believed such behavior appropriate in the product stand environment, or was afraid to try any other model.
 Did he perhaps fear he would make even bigger social mistakes?